mychenezpz/fdfw/README.md

 - **Custom Sensitivity Adjustment**: Fine-tune aiming sensitivity to match your in game sensitivity.
 - **Load/Save Config System**: Easily save and load your preferred settings for future use.
 - **Randomized Application Name**: Instead of the app being namaed "Cheats" which could lead to bans, it will generate a random name like "XASJE4"
-- **Login Screen For KeyAuth**: To allow only certain users to use the application.

 ## <span style="color:#f3c00c;">Screenshots / Showcase</span>